Skip to main content

 }

-You can also use the dedicated hook:
+You can also use the convenience hook:

 import { useShellAuth } from "@skyvexsoftware/stratos-sdk";